 (2) Parliament shall by law prescribe a code of conduct for political organisations and political parties and provide for the establishment of a national consultative forum for political parties and organisations with such functions as Parliament may prescribe.

 [clause (2) inserted by section 15(b) of Act 11 of 2005]

-72. Right to form political organisations
+72. Right to form political parties or political organisations